Keparoo/coffee-shop/README.md

-## Full Stack Nano - IAM Final Project
+## Coffee Shop

 This application is a coffee shop recipe management system allowing managers, baristas and the public to create, edit, view and delete drink recipes depening on their assigned authorization roles.
+This project was created to fulfill a requirement in the Udacity Full Stack Nano-Degree for the Identity and Access Management course.
 The application:

 1. Displays graphics representing the ratios of ingredients in each drink.
 2. Allows public users to view drink names and graphics.